vorpalnet/blade/SECURITY.md

    group→role map); wire the planned cloud OCCAS+BLADE test instance as the IdP.
 3. **Refinement** Distribute one `blade-security` JWT config to every admin WAR (JMX or shared store) so JWT can guard the whole tier, not just `security`.
+   §2a now has a second consumer of `JwtAuthConfig` living in its own app's settings, which makes the case for one distributed config stronger, not weaker — `webrtc.json` and `blade-phone.json` currently have to agree by hand on issuer and audience, and nothing checks that they do.
 4. **TODO** Exact OCCAS 8.1 JDBC digest provider class + install steps, for the edge/digest SIP mode.
 5. **Design** Ship the digest `sip.xml` variant (and decide whether it lives in